Morning, Thursday, 18th October 2018

 This seminar will consider the next steps in the development of biosimilars and their role in the NHS - bringing out latest thinking on potential cost saving, developing commissioning frameworks and encouraging uptake, and regulatory issues.

-It takes place as the Government opens a consultation on legislation to control the costs of branded health medicines - with proposals looking at including biosimilars within the remit of the payment mechanism and price controls.
+It takes place as the Government analyses feedback from a consultation on legislation to control the costs of branded health medicines - with proposals looking at including biosimilars within the remit of the payment mechanism and price controls.

 Delegates will discuss what measures can be taken to encourage the adoption of biosimilars in light of findings from the Cancer Vanguard - as well as the wider impact of the Life Sciences Industrial Strategy in bringing new biological medicines to the market, and encouraging investment in biosimilar exports and manufacturing.